Skip to content

 When a retailer’s internal files leave its control, the ripple effects reach ordinary customers and their households.
 Names, addresses, phone numbers, and email accounts harvested from invoices or support tickets can be sold on underground forums or used to launch targeted phishing campaigns.
 For families, this often means spam, identity-theft attempts, or harassment that starts with one leaked email and spreads to every account tied to it.

 Automotive spare-parts buyers are not high-profile targets, yet their data still holds value.
 Attackers combine it with other breaches to build detailed profiles.
-If your family has ever bought brake pads, filters, or accessories through dosocho.es or similar Spanish retailers, the exposure of these internal files increases the chance that your contact details are now circulating beyond the company’s control.
+If your family has ever bought brake pads, filters, or accessories through dosocho.es or similar Spanish retailers, the exposure of these internal files increases the chance that your contact details may now be circulating beyond the company’s control.

 The Doxxing and Identity-Chain Risks